 The Harvard Crimson men’s team isn’t an elite NCAA basketball program, but over the years, Harvard has had some exciting seasons in Division I with players like Jeremy Lin.

-Today’s Harvard basketball odds
+Today’s Harvard game odds

 Best Harvard Basketball betting apps